yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 The workflow is based on sequencing data from the Cydia pomonella granulovirus (CpGV) (family *Baculoviridae*, genus *Betabaculovirus*).
-CpGV is used commercially in agriculture for the biological control the larvae of the codling moth (*Cydia pomonella*), which cause significant losses to  fruit crops, such als apple and pear.
+CpGV is used commercially in agriculture for the biological control the larvae of the codling moth (*Cydia pomonella*), which cause significant losses to fruit crops, such as apples and pears.

 > <agenda-title></agenda-title>
 >